codesyntax/volto-bootstrap-theme/docs/_build/html/_sources/installation.rst

 Installation
 ============

-To install the `volto-bootstrap-theme` package, run the following command:
+To install the `@codesyntax/volto-bootstrap-theme` package, run the following command:

 .. code-block:: bash

-   npm install volto-bootstrap-theme
+   npm install @codesyntax/volto-bootstrap-theme

 In addition to the `volto-bootstrap-theme` package, you should also install the following add-ons in your project setup: